 Regarded as one of the best Russian high school Musical films, Hipsters delivers catchy songs with snappy dialogue.

-While you may lose some vocabulary in the beautiful songs, the film is an easy option for all levels of Russian learners to follow.
+While you may lose some of the vocabulary in the beautiful songs, the film is an easy option for learners of all levels to follow.

 4. Leviathan (Левиафан) — (R) 2014

-Leviathan is one of the most modern Russian movies, and it has gained immense popularity and won awards.
+Leviathan is one of the most modern Russian films and has gained immense popularity, winning awards.

 The film tells the story of an ongoing battle between a politician and a local man.